Republic of Seychelles

 Natural resources: Fish.

-Agriculture: Copra, cinnamon, vanilla, coconuts, sweet potatoes, tapioca, bananas, tuna, chicken, teas.
+Agriculture: Copra, cinnamon, vanilla, coconuts, sweet potatoes, tapioca, bananas, tuna, chicken.

 Industry: Tourism, re-exports, maritime services.